boxcutter/bsd/README.md

 ## Building the Vagrant boxes with the box script

 We've also provided a wrapper script `bin/box` for ease of use, so alternatively, you can use the following to build FreeBSD 10.2 for all providers:

-    $ bin/box build freebsd102
+    $ bin/box build freebsd102 freebsd

 Or if you just want to build FreeBSD 10.2 for VirtualBox:

-    $ bin/box build freebsd102 virtualbox
+    $ bin/box build freebsd102 freebsd virtualbox

 ## Building the Vagrant boxes with the Makefile

 A GNU Make `Makefile` drives a complete basebox creation pipeline with the following stages:

 * `build` - Create basebox `*.box` files
 * `assure` - Verify that the basebox `*.box` files produced function correctly
 * `deliver` - Upload `*.box` files to [Artifactory](https://www.jfrog.com/confluence/display/RTF/Vagrant+Repositories), [Atlas](https://atlas.hashicorp.com/) or an [S3 bucket](https://aws.amazon.com/s3/)

 The pipeline is driven via the following targets, making it easy for you to include them in your favourite CI tool:

     make build   # Build all available box types make assure  # Run tests against all the boxes